amoiiir/Group-4---IIUM-Transporter/README.md

       4. runnerView.blade.php

 3) Controllers:
-      * parcelController - can be use to store, update or destroy parcel details in database
+      * parcelController - use to implement CRUD (Create, Read, Update and Delete) parcel details in the database

 4) Routing:
       * web.php - navigate through the pages